harshgadodia/harshgadodia/_pages/quotes.md

 - "Not all those who wander are lost."
 (J.R.R Tolkien)

 - “It was awful-tasting medicine, but I guess the patient needed it.
 Sometimes life hits you in the head with a brick.
 Don’t lose faith.
 I’m convinced that the only thing that kept me going was that I loved what I did.”
 (Steve Jobs)

+- "The golden rule is a good standard which is further improved by doing unto others, wherever reasonable, as they want to be done by."
+(Kark Popper)